bethisrikanth/onering/doc/api/plugins/assets.md

 * `^value` : _starts with_ "value".
 * `value$` : _ends with_ "value".
 * `val~e` :  greedy contains "val[any characters]e" (e.g.: matches **value**, **vale**, **vale**t, **valet ke**y)
+* `!value` : is anything but "value".

+Any of these can be combined to form complex value queries.

 #### Fields